Uploading Music to YouTube: A Comprehensive Guide for Musicians in 2026

 You can start cashing in on your music by joining the YouTube Partner Program.
 It’s your regular ad revenue that can quickly stack, allowing you to earn from your creativity.
 So, what do you need to join?

-- Well, first of all, follow YouTube’s rules.
+• Well, first of all, follow YouTube’s rules

-- Secondly, there’s a list of countries and regions where the YPP is available.
+• Secondly, there’s a list of countries and regions where the YPP is available.

-- Have no active strikes.
+• Have no active strikes.

-- Make sure 2-step verification is on your account.
+• Make sure 2-step verification is on your account.

-- Have advanced features access on YouTube.
+• Have access to advanced features on YouTube.

-- Set up AdSense.
+• Set up AdSense.

 But what makes a channel eligible for YPP (Shorts/long videos included).
 The eligibility threshold is 1k subs with 4k valid public watch hours in the last 12 months, or 1k subs with 10 million valid public Shorts views in the last 90 days.